remotemerge/esewa-php-sdk/README.md

 # Contribution

-We at [Cixware] highly value and appreciate the contributions of the Open Source community.
+We highly value and appreciate the contributions of the Open Source community.
 To ensure a smooth and efficient process, please stick to the following guidelines when submitting code:

 - Ensure that your code adheres to [PSR] standards.